About Odessa

 Frequently Asked Questions

 To register to vote in Odessa, Nebraska, residents can register online through the Nebraska Secretary of State's website, by mail, or in person at the Buffalo County elections office.
 Nebraska requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Nebraska Secretary of State's voter lookup tool.
-For local municipal elections in Odessa, contact the Buffalo County Clerk's office for schedules and ballot information.
+For local county and state elections (Odessa is an unincorporated community in Buffalo County and does not hold municipal elections), contact the Buffalo County Clerk's office for schedules and ballot information.

 Property records for Odessa, Nebraska are maintained by the Buffalo County Assessor's Office and the Buffalo County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Buffalo County, including parcels in Odessa.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Buffalo County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Nebraska counties provide online property record searches through their county websites.
-For in-person requests, visit the Buffalo County offices at the county courthouse.
 The Buffalo County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Odessa, Nebraska residents are available through both county and state offices.
 The Nebraska Department of Health and Human Services, Vital Records, located in Lincoln, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Nebraska.
 Orders can be placed online, by mail, or in person.
 Locally, the Buffalo County Clerk's office issues marriage licenses and maintains marriage records for Buffalo County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.